Sponsored content

 Introducing Max Prater, Saas-Fee/Saastal

-Max Prater, an instructor at the Ski School Ski Zenit in Saas-Fee, first learned to ski on Christchurch/Dorset dryslope, near his native Bournemouth.
+Max Prater, an instructor at the Ski School Ski Zenit in Saas-Fee, first learned to ski on a Dorset dryslope, near his native Bournemouth.
 But like many Brits who catch ‘the bug,’ he moved to the mountains as soon as he could.
 Having gained his instructor qualifications, he worked multiple seasons across Europe and in North America, before finally deciding to settle in the Valais.
-Here, Max explains how he fell in love with the high altitude Mecca of Saas-Fee/Saastal, and why he still believes it’s the best place in the world to ski.
+Max explains how he fell in love with the high altitude Mecca of Saas-Fee/Saastal, and why he still believes it’s the best place in the world to ski.

 What’s the best thing about living in Saas-Fee/Saastal?
 It’s all about the skiing.
 I did several seasons elsewhere and I consistently wasn’t getting great snow years, but then I came here, and the snow’s always good from start to finish.
+And it lasts!
+The season typically runs from 1st November to the end of April, so you get loads of ski days here.

 It comes down to the aspect of the mountain—we’re north facing in Saas-Fee, so we get a little bit of protection from the sun and that keeps the snow consistently firm and good for skiing.
 It also helps that Saas-Fee is really high.
 The village is at 1,800 metres, and our lifts take us up to 3,600 metres.
 That means you’ve got a huge vertical descent, one of the longest in Europe, and on top of that, we’re surrounded by eighteen 4,000m-plus peaks.
 We’ve got the highest mountain that’s solely in Switzerland looking down on us, the Dom (4,545 metres).
 So it’s pretty impressive just looking around.
 I’ve never skied anywhere else quite like it.